by Dr. Lawrence Wilson

 CORRELATION WITH YIN AND YANG

-A fast oxidation rate is more yang while a the slow oxidation rate is more yin.
+A fast oxidation rate is more yang while a slow oxidation rate is more yin.
 Reasons for this are that fast oxidizers are warmer and sweatier and often have a ruddier complexion.
 These are more yang qualities.
 They are also more prone to bacterial and viral infections that affect people who are yang more than those who are yin.

 Slow oxidizers are colder, more sluggish, generally more ill and more toxic, and more prone to fungal infections, among others.